When you think of a “prepper” or “survivalist,” what image comes to your mind?

-One of the biggest factors that makes disaster prepping for the elderly different is special medical needs.
-Now, a lot of prepping websites – such as this one – harp on about how you should work on improving your health right now.
+One of the biggest factors that make disaster prepping for the elderly different is special medical needs.
+Now, a lot of prepping websites – harp on about how you should work on improving your health right now.

 Yes, it is very important that you take steps to get healthy.
 But, I personally find the advice of “get healthy” very condescending.
 It’s not like you can reverse all the symptoms of aging just by walking more and eating healthier food!

 - Make a list of what medications you are on and your dosing schedule.
-Keep it with your emergency documents.
+Keep it with your emergency binder.